Radomir Antić: 1996–97: Champions League participation

 During the 1996 summer transfer window, the squad upgrade was in order ahead of the 1996–97 season that saw Atlético compete in the Champions League in addition to defending the La Liga title.

 As replacement for aging Luboslav Penev who was impressive during the double title season despite simultaneously recovering and also as general statement of intent for the coming season, Atlético was in the market for a marquee forward.
 Antić wanted to bring in promising 19-year-old Brazilian striker Ronaldo from PSV and pushed hard within the club hierarchy for that to be done.
 However, he ultimately got overruled by higher instances and Ronaldo signed with Barcelona about a month later.
 Instead, Atlético acquired 23-year-old Argentine striker Juan Esnáider from Real Madrid.
 Another big acquisition was 24-year-old Czech defensive midfielder Radek Bejbl from Slavia Prague, who was coming off a great showing at UEFA Euro 1996 where Czechs finished runners-up.
 The arrival of Bejbl meant that 30-year-old Vizcaíno lost his starting spot in defensive midfield.

 Simultaneously playing on two difficult fronts proved to be much more demanding and the team quickly started lagging behind Real and Barcelona in La Liga, while in the Champions League they progressed to the quarter-finals on top of the group featuring Borussia Dortmund, Widzew Łódź and Steaua București.
 In the second part of the league campaign, Atlético somewhat steadied its form but was unable to make up the minus from early part of the season.
 Back in the Champions League knockout stage, the quarter-final clash against Ajax turned into an epic battle with tensions often spilling outside the pitch like when Jesús Gil publicly referred to Ajax as "FC Congo" due to the large number of black players of African and Surinamese origin on their team.
 Atlético achieved a great 1–1 result away as Esnáider scored a header after fine work from Delfí Geli on the right.
-The return leg in Madrid was a tense affair that saw los Colchoneros go up through Kiko in the first half before Overmars equalized just after halftime.
+The return leg in Madrid was a tense affair that saw los Colchoneros go up through Kiko in the first half before Ronald de Boer equalized just after halftime.
 With the score tied at one a piece and the match heading into extra-time, Antić decided to put Biagini on instead of Esnáider who was not pleased about the substitution and got into a vicious shouting match with the coach as he exited the pitch.
 Ten minutes into the extra period, Ajax's Portuguese forward Dani scored on a beautiful effort for 1–2, which meant that due to away-goals, Atlético would now have to score twice more to go through.
 Within five minutes they got a penalty, which Pantić converted, but couldn't manage one more goal despite attacking in waves for the remaining fifteen minutes.
 Due to Atlético's all out attack, Ajax even scored a third goal on the quick counter-attack through Tijani Babangida.